ploomber/jupysql-plugin/README.md

 ### Ploomber Cloud API Endpoint

-You can set the `PLOOMBER_CLOUD_HOST` variable to reference the API Endpoint (by default it's set to our production API end point).
+You can set the `PLOOMBER_CLOUD_HOST` variable to switch the API endpoint (by default, it's set to our production API endpoint).

 ```sh
 echo $PLOOMBER_CLOUD_HOST